tiawl/sedjutsu/README.md

 ## Contributing

-If you have other GNU `sed` idea to emulate standard utilities:
+If you have other GNU `sed` idea to emulate other utilities:
 - you can open a pull request for your script,
 - you can open an issue (if I am interested in and have time for, I will go for it.
 Otherwise I will let it opened if someone else is interested to implement your idea)